Toluna-IP/tolunaintegratedpaneldocs/general/quickstart.md

 ---

 # Quick Start
-To quickly get integrated with our platform, here's how to go about it.
+Below are steps to quickly get integrated with Toluna's platform depending on the Integration Offering.
+If you are an existing Partner and would like help improving your integration, please see our [Best Practices Guide](/general/bestpractices.html).

 In all cases, API access to the platform will have to be given by Toluna representatives.

 # Dashboard